Plans within plans: master projects and subprojects

 You want to analyze the critical path for each phase in addition to the overall project.
 Each individual project contains a critical path.
 Consolidating multiple projects into one master project makes it easy to see the overall picture as multiple critical paths in the master project while retaining separate critical paths for each subproject.

-When you insert a subproject into a master project, the subproject is represented as a summary task in the task list and an indicator appears in the Indicators field.
+When you insert a subproject into a master project, the subproject is represented as a summary task in the task list and a Project icon indicator appears in the Indicators field.
 The subproject is indented at the outline level of the row where you insert it, but you can indent or outdent it just as you would any other task.
-Because the subproject is represented as a summary task, you can't edit its summary information, but you can expand the outline to show the subproject's tasks and edit the project information within the master project file.
+Because the subproject is represented as a summary task, you can't edit its summary information, but you can expand the outline to show the subproject's tasks and edit the project information in the master project file.

-When you save the master project, changes to the subproject are saved within the subproject's source file as well.
-If you want to work directly within the source file without opening the master project file, changes to the subproject's source file are updated automatically in the master project file.
+When you save the master project, changes to the subproject are saved in the subproject's source file as well.
+If you want to work directly in the source file without opening the master project file, changes to the subproject's source file are updated automatically in the master project file.

 Note If you no longer need to keep the master project and subproject synchronized, you can unlink them.
 Then, if changes are made to either the subproject or the master project, the other file remains unchanged.